 3D scan of a Chinese dragon which was made out of 1 piece of natural stone.

 Not everything needs to be 3D scanned.
-If you want to see objects in a specific (existing) room, then the room can be made/reconstructed in 3D.
+If you want to see objects in a specific (existing) room, then the room can be made/reconstructed in 3D by use of 3d modeling.
 Consider the spatial limitations that museums often have for their objects; in this way they can offer objects that they can not exhibit to the public, and in the space where they would prefer to place them!

 Gallery with a diversity of 3D scanned objects.